- It’s common to feel a level of worry about an exam, but exam stress can cause physical and emotional strain.

 - Your exams and your results won’t define you or what happens in the future, so try not to give yourself a hard time.
 Whatever happens, there is always a way forward.

 Get it off your chest

-Ok, so no one can sit the exams for you, but have a chat to family, friends, student advice centres or teachers or lecturers.
-It helps to get your worries off your chest and you’re bound to find someone who can relate to what you’re feeling.
+Ok, so no one can sit the exams for you, but having a chat with family, friends, teachers or lecturers can help to get your worries off your chest and you’re bound to find someone who can relate to what you’re feeling.
 No matter how much the idea of failing an exam is getting on top of you,